-Services Agreement
+Services Agreement and Reimbursements

-On January 2, 2014, DLP Capital LLC, our wholly-owned subsidiary, entered into a services agreement with Genova Consultoria e Participações Ltda., or Genova, an entity controlled by Mr. André Street, the Chairman of our board of directors, and Mr. Eduardo Pontes, one of our shareholders, to engage Genova for certain consulting and management services.
+On January 2, 2014, DLP Capital LLC, our wholly-owned subsidiary, entered into a services agreement with Genova Consultoria e Participações Ltda., or Genova, an entity controlled by Mr. André Street, the Chairman of our board of directors, and Mr. Eduardo Pontes, one of our directors, to engage Genova for certain consulting and management services.
 The services agreement had an initial term of 60 months with termination on January 2, 2019.
-We recognized an expense in the line item "entity controlled management personnel" for R\$6.5 million, R\$6.4 million and R\$3.7 million to Genova pursuant to the services agreement for the year ended December 31, 2017, December 31, 2016 and December 31, 2015, respectively.
-For further information, see note 20 to our consolidated financial statements.
+The agreement was automatically renewed.
+We also incurred in travel expenses reimbursement costs with Zurich Consultoria e Participações Ltda., or Zurich, an entity also controlled by Mr. André Street and Mr. Eduardo Pontes.
+Therefore, we recognized an expense in the line item "entity controlled management personnel" for R\$7.7 million, R\$6.5 million and R\$6.5 million to Genova and Zurich pursuant to the services agreement and reimbursement expenses for the years ended on December 31, 2018, 2017 and 2016, respectively.
+For further information, see note 19 to our consolidated financial statements.